raphlinus/raphlinus.github.io/_posts/2020-09-05-stack-monoid.md

         return (n1, s1[:len(s1) - n2] + s2)
 ```

+And of course, the identity element is `(0, [])`.
+One intuition for this monoid is that it represents a function from the state at the beginning of a sequence of tokens to the state at the end.
+If it indeed computes this function for arbitrary subsequences, then it it follows that it's a monoid from the fact that function composition is associative.

 Running scan, or generalized [prefix sum], on this monoid, will result in the desired result at the top of the stack, i.e. the last element of the sequence in the monoid.

 **Exercise:** Show that this monoid is associative.